armanozak/sahibinden-d2d-angular-nestjs/README.md

 # Sahibinden D2D Event Live Coding Session: Angular + NestJS Monorepo

-This is jus a preview app.
+This is a preview app.
 It is unfinished and just a glimpse of how Angular and NestJS can work together.

 ## Development